Get offer plus promotions and updates. Review our privacy policy.

 Most burglaries are crimes of opportunity, and a passing criminal may be tempted to take advantage of your home’s reduced defenses to help themselves to your property.
 Broken windows and doors also allow wild animals entry to your residence and provide an opportunity for rain, wind, hail, and snow to wreak havoc on your home’s interior.
 The sooner you get the damage cleaned up and the glass repaired or replaced, the better.

-Frontpoint’s Glass Break Sensors work?
+How do Frontpoint’s Glass Break Sensors work?

 Glass break sensors work either by “hearing” the sound of glass shattering or by “feeling” the vibrations that occur as the glass breaks.
 Frontpoint provides acoustic Glass Break Sensors, which can register the sound of a broken pane of glass anywhere within a 20-foot radius, as long as no walls or other physical structures block the sound waves from reaching them.
 This means that a single Glass Break Sensor can protect multiple windows and doors.